Asad939asad/LifeLine.ai-/README.md

 The server will boot up and be accessible at `http://localhost:7860`.

 ### 4. Running the Local Bridge
-If you need to connect to the PULSE-7B model deployed on Modal:
+If you need to connect to the MedGemma model deployed on Modal:
 ```bash
 cd MODALAPI
 python -m venv venv